YinJC/uk-tex-faq/FAQ-editors.md

----
-layout: page
-title: TeX-friendly editors and shells
+# TeX-friendly editors and shells
----

 There are good TeX-writing environments and editors for most operating systems; some are described below, but this is only a